Health Insurance for Foreigners in Thailand

 It’s important to consider the exclusions of each policy, as most policies come with a long list of them, all written into the fine print.
 And once you have your policy in place, always be mindful of what you are and are not covered to avoid a financial disaster.
 Some of the more common exclusions include the following:

-- If any false information is provided when applying for your policy, your policy will be null and void (although you might not realise that until you come to make a claim).
+- If any false information is provided when applying for your policy, your policy will be null and void (although you might not realize that until you come to make a claim).

 - If you have any pre-existing medical conditions which you did not declare, then your policy will also be voided.